Russia targets Ukraine’s port of Odesa and calls it payback for a strike on a key bridge to Crimea

 The photos, taken Monday, show a long line of vehicles coming off a highway into the base near the Belarusian town of Osipovichi, some 75 kilometers (45 miles) northwest of the capital, Minsk.

-Belaruski Hajun, an activist group that monitors troops movements in Belarus, said a convoy of more than 100 vehicles with Russian flags and Wagner insignia entered the country, heading for the camp.
-The group said it was the third Wagner convoy to enter Belarus since last week.
+Belaruski Hajun, an activist group that monitors troops movements in Belarus, said several convoys with Wagner fighters have entered the country since last week, including at least 170 vehicles on Tuesday.
+It estimated that about 2,500 Wagner mercenaries are now in Belarus.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine